move-coop/lovelace/README.md

 # member-facing

 ## utils.py
+We recommend members copy this file into their own Github repository.

 There are two key functions in this script:
 1. `logger()`: This is simply a standard logger TMC often leverages
 2. `setup_environment():` Given our commonly used naming conventions of Civis Platform